jonathanhliu21/simplevectors/docs/source/basic_usage.rst

 Basic Usage
 ===========

-This section covers basic usage of vectors.
-For more details, read the docstrings in the source code files.
+This section covers basic usage of vectors with ``Vector2D`` and ``Vector3D`` objects.
+For more details, see the :doc:`/api/library_root`.

 Everything is under the namespace ``svector``.

+The examples below are combined in the ``example/basic_examples.cpp`` file in the source code.

-All of the examples below (except for initialization, printing, and exceptions specifically noted) show the methods of each vector.
+All of the examples below (except for initialization, printing, and those specifically noted) show the methods of the vector object.
 For each method, there is also a function under the `svector` namespace that takes in a vector object and the arguments for the corresponding method.
 For example:

 .. code-block:: cpp